-Sub-Contractors Application SC2
+Sub-Contractors Application Form SC1

-Bond Payment Form
+Sub-Contractors Payment Form SC3

 Q. I operate as a contractor in the construction industry in Gibraltar - what are my obligations in respect of my subcontractors?

 A. You are required to deduct 25% of the labour element of any amount invoiced by your subcontractor and remit this payment to the Income Tax Office together with the relevant remittance advice.
 You should note that failure to deduct tax or to pay the tax deducted to the Income Tax Office (as required by Regulation 4 of the Income Tax (Construction Subcontractors) Regulations 1994) is an offence punishable on summary conviction.